NSBLab/MBM/README.md

 `mbm_main.m` executes the pipelines in Fig. 1.
 The inputs to `mbm_main.m` combined in a Matlab structure named `MBM` are:

-  * A path to a text file of a list of anatomical maps to be analysed and a path to a mask to exclude elements of the maps from the analysis.
-Anatomical maps are expected as GIFTI files and projected on an average surface.
+  *  A path to anatomical maps to be analysed and a path to a mask to exclude elements of the maps from the analysis.
+Anatomical maps are expected as GIFTI, NIFTI, or .mgh files and projected on an average surface.
 In the example given in `mbm_demo_sim.m`, the left fsaverage midthickness surface with 32492 vertices is used as an average template.

-  * Parameters specifying the statistical test and an design matrix representing effects on subjects.
+  * Parameters specifying the statistical test and a design matrix representing effects on subjects.
 One-sample t-test, two-sample t-test,  one-way ANOVA, and ANCOVA (two groups) are supported.

-  * The eigenmodes (ψj  in Fig. 1) calculated from a surface mesh (a .vtk file) by [surface_eigenmodes.py](https://github.com/NSBLab/BrainEigenmodes/tree/main) and saved as a text file.
+  * The eigenmodes (ψj  in Fig. 1) or a surface mesh (a .vtk file) to calculate the eigenmodes.
 Eigenmodes should be derived from the same average surface that the maps are projected on.

   * Parameters specifying the visualisation of the results.